EMarc2023/zero-shot-rag-llm/README.md

 The system retrieves relevant documents and generates insightful summaries without requiring task-specific training, optimising for versatility and generalisation across domains.

 ### Production-Grade Deployment
 The application is Dockerised and deployed via FastAPI, ensuring scalability, modularity, and ease of deployment in both cloud and on-premises environments.
+It is CPU-optimized and production-ready for smaller to medium-scale deployments, particularly in environments where CPU resources are the primary processing units.
+For larger, high-throughput environments, or those leveraging GPU acceleration, further optimisation and scaling strategies would be necessary.

 ## Code Quality & Maintenance